pit-ray/win-vind/README.md

 - Some classes modified to STL-based simple one.
 - Supported file-properties of the installer
 - Changed methods of the key eventer to faster one.
+- If a command called by `!*` is not existed, will print out message.

 ### New
 - Change Lines And Start Insert (`c->c`, `S`)